 Sethi says the first place to look for extra money is at the job you have now.
-Since you’re already earning a salary, your first move should be to renegotiate it.
+Because you’re already earning a salary, your first move should be to renegotiate it.

 However, simply asking for a raise doesn’t guarantee you’ll get it.
 Here are some tips that can help:

 - Time Your Request.
 The best time to ask for a raise is when your employer has money to spare.
-Keep tabs on how the company is doing, and choose a point when its finances are strong to make your request.
-Also, choose a time when your boss isn’t swamped with other work.
+Keep tabs on how the company is doing, and make your request when its finances are strong.
+Also, choose a time when your boss isn’t too busy.
 Try to get an appointment after lunch, not before, so your boss won’t be cranky from hunger.

 - Do Your Homework.
 Research how much people in your position make at other companies using a site like Educate To Career or Glassdoor.
 You can also ask colleagues on LinkedIn.
 Figure out how much you’re worth, and take that information to your boss.